 That’s it!
 There’s not much more we can do with our cameras at the time of exposure.
 Sure, we can get fancy and zoom during exposure and do double-exposures and so on.
 But essentially, that is it.

-This is a list of a few simple elements, which can become very complex very quickly … especially when we’re on a photo shoot, or photographing an event.
+This list of a few simple elements can become very complex, very quickly … especially when we’re on a photo shoot, or photographing an event.
 When the pressure is on, our fingers need to move over our camera’s controls without us having to really think about it.
 Instinct and finger-memory need to kick in when we’re under pressure.
 We have to know our cameras!

 All of which brings us to this topic – tightening up your technique.
 Over the years I have used numerous assistants and 2nd photographers.
 When their work falls down, it is usually on a few technical points which are actually easily remedied.

 It most often it boils down to shutter speed / aperture / ISO choices, and how they inter-relate.

 1. shutter speeds are too slow, causing camera shake / subject movement